Toastconcern/safe-root-things/things/voidtransition.md

 oculuspreferences --setc shell_immersive_transitions_enabled false am force-stop com.oculus.vrshell
 ```
-This persists across reboots and is safe to use.
+This does not persist across reboots and is safe to use.